DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v0.1/index.html.md

 ## What happened?

-API version v0.1 was discontinued and all its documentation has been removed.
+API version v0.1 was discontinued on **10th June 2025** and all its documentation has been removed.
 This version is no longer available for use.

 ## What should I do?